cardillan/mindcode/doc/syntax/FUNCTIONS.markdown

 Some instructions perform an operation on an object (a linked block), which is passed as an argument to one of the instruction parameters.
 In these cases, the instruction can be mapped to a method called on the given block, e.g., `block.shoot(x, y, doShoot);` translates to `control shoot :block :x :y :doShoot 0`.

-In some cases, the instruction can be invoked either as a function or as a method (`printflush(message1)` or `message1.printflush()`).
+In some cases, the instruction can be invoked either as a function or as a method: `printflush(message1)` or `message1.printflush()`.
 All existing mappings are shown in the function reference above.

 ## Alternative `control` syntax